Lewy Body Dementia Association Logo

 Alzheimer's Disease International — Alzheimer's chapters in many countries.

-Alzheimer’s Europe – A good overview of the different types of Dementia.
+Alzheimer's Europe — Overview of the different types of dementia.

-Alzheimer’s Foundation of America – The organization focuses on Dementia care, and holds candle lighting and Dementia screening events in November.
+Alzheimer's Foundation of America — Focuses on dementia care; holds events and screenings in November.

 Driving and Dementia